gen1batatavada/ODT-2026-Aryaa-Shravani/README.md

 ## 4.4 Rules of Play
 If your project is a game, list the rules clearly.

-- `Rule 1:You must play with one hand only.`
+- `Rule 1: You must play with one hand only.`
 - `Rule 2: Both player must press any button to begin. `
 - `Rule 3: The blue light is the puck.`
 - `Rule 4: You have 5 lives.`
-- `Rule 5:Defend your goal by pressing the respective button.`
+- `Rule 5: Defend your goal by pressing the respective button.`
-- `Rule 6:You have HALF a second to react before you lose a life.`
+- `Rule 6: You have HALF a second to react before you lose a life.`
-- `Rule 7:Pressing more that 1 button at once costs you lives.`
+- `Rule 7: Pressing more that 1 button at once costs you lives.`

 ---